Unit VIII. Healing the Soul

 we must have all our parts.
 When pieces of soul are missing, there

-is a gap in the process that would suggest that we keep recycling in the
+is a gap in the process that would suggest that we keep recycling in the Law

-they fit with this interpretation.
-In any case, we must do the soul
+this interpretation.
+In any case, we must do the soul work if we wish

-work if we wish to continue the journey.
+to continue the journey.

 Practice: Assessing Progress